SaurabhNair2048/Wanderer_Quest_textGame/README.md

 4. "Quit" command can be used to quit the game.

 NOTE:
-->All inputs are case insensitive.
+1. All inputs are case insensitive.
-->Each character has a unique stat based on the male/female, race and warrior/mage.
+2. Each character has a unique stat based on the male/female, race and warrior/mage.
-->Also each character has a unique special attack which affects the monster differently.
+3. Also each character has a unique special attack which affects the monster differently.